Terms of Service

 12.2 Neither party excludes or limits liability to the other party for:

-12.3 Subject to Clause 12.2, the Supplier shall not in any circumstances be liable whether in contract, tort (including for negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, for:
+12.3 Subject to Clause 12.2, each party shall not in any circumstances be liable whether in contract, tort (including for negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, for:

-12.5 Subject to Clause 12.2, the Supplier’s total aggregate liability in contract, tort (including negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement or any collateral contract shall in all circumstances be limited to the total Fees paid by the Customer to the Supplier during the 12-month period immediately before the date on which the cause of action first arose or, if the cause of actions arose during the Initial Period, in respect of the Initial Period.
+12.4 Subject to Clause 12.2 and excluding Clause 10.4, each party's total aggregate liability in contract, tort (including negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement or any collateral contract shall in all circumstances be limited to the total Fees paid by the Customer to the Supplier during the 12-month period immediately before the date on which the cause of action first arose or, if the cause of actions arose during the Initial Period, in respect of the Initial Period.

 13.1 This Agreement shall commence on the Effective Date.
-Unless terminated earlier in accordance with this Clause 13 or Clause 10.7(d), this Agreement shall continue for the Initial Period.
+Unless terminated earlier in accordance with this Clause 13 or Clause 10.3, this Agreement shall continue for the Initial Period.

 13.2 The Supplier may terminate this Agreement in respect of the Services (wholly or in part):